Center for Body Image Research & Policy

 - create a positive and productive classroom

-The study takes place in Missouri and California schools.
+The study takes place in Missouri and California schools in partnership with colleagues at SRI International.
 Data are collected from both teachers and students three times a year through surveys, standardized testing, and direct classroom observations.

 Email Contact: Justin Harris email@example.com